enasequence/read_docs/general-guide.rst

 | Other Analyses         |      N      |       Y      |     N     |
 +------------------------+-------------+--------------+-----------+

-Once you are happy with the methods available to you and which metadata objects you will need to submit for your research project, please follow the more detailed guides for these objects.
+Before submitting to ENA it is important to familiarise yourself with the different options available for data submission.
+This general guide will get you started in understanding how data can be submitted to ENA and how to keep track of the progress of your submission.

 Getting started
 ===============